 Insurers Trust Act-On Marketing Automation to Get the Job Done

 These are just three common use cases for marketing automation in the insurance industry.
-Our insurance customers find new and interesting ways to use this software every day and often share their success with us.
+Our insurance agency customers find new and interesting ways to use this software every day and often share their success with us.
 If you’d like to read more about how some of these companies are using Act-On, please click the links below.

 You can also read more about marketing automation for insurance brokerages by downloading our free eBook, “5 Marketing Challenges Facing Insurance Brokerages.”
 It’s packed full of great information about what marketing automation is, how it helps insurers improve marketing processes and results, and why it’s the perfect fit for your agency.
-Click the image below to download your copy today!
+Click the link below to download your copy today!

 Lastly, if you’re ready to learn more about Act-On’s marketing automation solution, our team of experts would love to speak with you about your current situation and how our software can help you take your agency to the next level.
 Simply click here to request a demo with a marketing automation specialist.